May 15, 2020//Tony Howlett

 A Virtual Private Network (VPN) is perfect for internal employees who need to access the server (or section of the server) from anywhere besides the office.
-In fact, at SecureLink we use them on our laptops to do just that; if you need to work remotely and need to update something that’s on the server, just use your VPN and you can easily get it done.
-In addition to allowing employees to work from home or on the road, VPNs can also give vendors access to internal resources they need in order to support company operations.
+In fact, at SecureLink we use VPN client software on our laptops to do just that; if you need to work remotely and need to update something that’s on the server, just use your VPN and you can easily get it done.
+Generally, this type of network offers high-speed connections that help companies operate efficiently.
+In addition to allowing employees to work from home or on the road, VPN connections can also give vendors access to internal resources they need in order to support company operations.

-However, there are a number of problems, concerns, and vulnerabilities when it comes to deploying VPNs, which are crucial to know about.
-For the sake of this article, we’ve categorized them as the not-so-good, the bad, and the ugly to help you make an informed decision for when it makes sense for you and your organization to implement a VPN.
+However, there are a number of problems, concerns, and vulnerabilities when it comes to deploying VPN services.
+Understanding these common VPN issues is crucial in protecting your company’s network security.
+That’s why we’ve categorized these common issues as the not-so-good, the bad, and the ugly to help you make an informed decision on whether or not your organization should implement a VPN.

 Third-party vendors may sometimes follow a number of practices that are not optimal, yet are beyond your control – practices that create opportunities for hackers to enter your network.